Lesson Plan - Get It!

 - What year did the Roman Empire have the most land?

-Share your answers with your teacher.
-Then print and complete the Roman Empire Map found in the Downloadable Resources in the right-hand sidebar.
+Print and complete the Roman Empire Map found in the Downloadable Resources in the right-hand sidebar.

 Watch the video below which shows the growth of the Roman Empire.
 We still use many of their inventions today.

 The Romans did not spend all of their time fighting; they were amazing artists, engineers and architects.
 Some of their buildings are still standing today, including the two pictured below!

 - Do either of these look familiar to you?

 The Romans were the first to build structures with columns.

 - Can you point to them in the picture of the Pantheon?

 They were also the first to build with cement and concrete.

 Read about the 10 Innovations That Built Ancient Rome by Evan Andrews (history.com).

 - What would your life would be like without these innovations?